Airlock as a Service Knowledge Base

 Managing generic secrets

-A generic secret can be a password, symmetric key, and so on.
+A generic secret can be a password, a symmetric key, and so on.
 You can add, refer to, and delete a generic secret.

 Adding a generic secret

-1. In Airlock Console, go to Configuration > Vault
+1. In the Airlock Console, go to:

-6. The secret is added to the list of secrets in the Generic secrets tab of the Vault dialog.
+The secret is added to the list in Vault >> Generic secrets.

 Notice

-Referring to a secret in the vault
+Referencing a secret in the vault

 Deleting a secret in the vault

-1. In Airlock Console, go to Configuration > Vault
+1. In the Airlock Console, go to:

 Notice